 Growing in Faith, Growing in Christ is our Elementary Religious Education program at St. Clair Catholic District School Board.
-We have now implemented the programs for Grades 1-7 and we eagerly await the publication of the Grade 8 programs in the fall.
+We have now implemented the programs for Grades 1-8 and we eagerly await the publication of the Kindergarten program in the fall.
 Growing in Faith Growing in Christ is the result of collaboration and consultation among our Bishops and many Catholic educators.
 The program is intended to provide students in each grade with the foundational knowledge of the faith and classroom experiences that will help them grow in relationship with God.

 The program builds strong links between the home, the school, and the parish community by inviting participation and providing opportunities for students to experience and celebrate the faith in each environment.

 Growing in Faith, Growing in Christ is organized to follow the sequence of the liturgical year of the Catholic Church.
 It highlights the major celebrations of the Church that coincide with many family and cultural celebrations.

 Each student has the ability to access the resources at home as well as at school.
 This gives you, our parents and caregivers, the opportunity to see first-hand what our students are learning and allows you to easily share in your child’s faith journey.
 You can access the content either by going to the Growing in Faith, Growing in Christ website or by installing a free app on your iPad to access the eText.
 Please see the back of this page for instructions on how to access both.